wisechengyi/WSJ-Hustler/README.md

 # WSJ Hustler

-* WSJ Hustler is a chrome extension that enable you to see the full content of wsj article if blocked
+* Search WSJ article in google in order to hopefully get a link that enables the full article content